maahiraislam/data-analytics-power-bi-report849/README.md

 ### Geographic Performance Map:

 An interactive map visualization has been developed, showcasing the performance metrics of retail outlets in different regions.
 This visual aid offers insights into geographic trends and opportunities.

+## Tasks Accomplished During the Project:

+1. Importing the Data into Power BI:
+   - Loaded/Imported and transformed the following Tables:
+     - Orders
+     - Products
+     - Stores
+     - Customers
+   - Used the following tools and features to clean/transform the data:
+     -  Split Column Feature
+     -  Removing missing/null values
+     -  Renaming Columns
+     -  Deleting Columns
+     -  Column from Examples Feature
+     -  Replacing Values
+     -  Created new Calculated Columns